 The unilateral written commitment of an art gallery’s owner to buy a consigned artwork – in case it is not sold until a certain date in his gallery – is considered to be a sale contract duly concluded.

 The case: A consignment contract was concluded between the artwork owner and the Parisian gallery G A E M A Galerie d’Arts.
-The consigned piece of furniture with its price estimation documents were delivered to the consignee by Sotheby’s.
-Simultaneously, the gallery owner wrote a unilateral commitment in which he committed to buy the consigned artwork in case it is not sold by July 15, 2016 at the price indicated by Sotheby’s estimation and the consignment contract (EUR 120,000).
-Having not sold the artwork by the indicated date, the gallery owner informed the consignor on the refusal from his acquisition offer and claimed the sale agreement void.
+The consigned piece of furniture with its price estimation documents was delivered to the consignee by Sotheby’s.
+Simultaneously, the gallery owner wrote a unilateral commitment in which he committed to buy the consigned artwork in case it is not sold by July 15, 2016, at the price indicated by Sotheby’s estimation and the consignment contract (EUR 120,000).
+Having not sold the artwork by the indicated date, the gallery owner informed the consignor on the refusal of his acquisition offer and claimed the sale agreement void.
 Dealer cited article 1596 of the French Civil Code that prohibits a person empowered to sell goods to buy them.
 In response, the consignor filed a lawsuit against the gallery’s owner and sought payment of EUR 120,000 under the sale contract.

 The Court of Appeals, confirming the decision of the lower court, ruled that the gallery owner’s unilateral purchase commitment and the consignor’s actual deposit of the artwork by Sotheby’s intermediation represented a concluded sale contract.
 Thus, the sale was concluded on July 16, 2016 and the gallery’s owner had to pay EUR 120,000.